sazonovanton/SirChatalot/README.md

 Styles can be set up in the `./data/chat_modes.ini` file.
 You can add your own styles there or change the existing ones.

 ## Configuration
 The bot requires a configuration file to run.
 The configuration file should be in [INI file format](https://en.wikipedia.org/wiki/INI_file).
+Example configuration file is in the `./data` directory.
 File should contain (for OpenAI API):
 ```ini
 [Telegram]